There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate knowledge about postmodern relational practice and human rights based approaches to education and care in infant and early years learning environments; (2) demonstrate an understanding of bio-ecological systems in practice as approach to understand the child's learning environment; (3) analyse strategies and the role of leadership in engaging parents and communities in establishing safe and effective indoor and outdoor learning environments, utilizing the place and characteristics of space and materials.; (4) critically reflect on the use of and rating for early childhood education and care services in terms of the regulatory authorities' assessment against the National Quality Standard and international Early Childhood Environment Rating Scales (ECERS); and (5) create a plan for an environment rich in numeracy learning and justify the plan and in terms of early childhood learning theories, resources principles and practices.

 - Indicative assessments in this unit are as follows: (1) infant and toddler programme and (2) case study.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the critique Early Childhood Education Philosophy, lesson plans, and a sociocultural case study components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the infant and toddler programme and case study components.

 - Unit Coordinator(s)